 - Chick magnet - Yep, the ladies will love it.
 They'll be all over you asking to rub beard oil into your grizzly beast.

 If you're going to keep the beard, and you should, then while you're travelling you still need to look after your beard.
 Here are my top 5 beard and moustache travel essentials for maintaining your beard and moustache.

 - Beard Oil - Yes the secret sauce for your face beast!
 If having a good natural beard oil wasn't important enough for your normal everyday routine, then it's essential for when you're travelling.
 Hot weather and air conditioning can really dry your beard out and even give you beard dandruff.
 Make sure you carry some of this in your travel bag.
-Check out my top beard oil recommendations.
+Check out our range of natural beard oils.

 - Beard Balm - If you're going on holiday, then you're going to be out a lot, maybe to bars or even just site seeing.
 Beard Balm is great for giving you that hold, as well as giving your dry beards some essential natural oils.